Gus G: Career

 In 2010 Gus G appeared alongside Firewind in Issue 3 of the Eternal Descent Comic Book which is an epic comic series that features characters of several of ESP Guitars' most popular artists.

-In the Summer of 2012 he toured with Ozzy Osbourne as part of the Ozzy & Friends European Tour.
+In the summer of 2012 he toured with Ozzy Osbourne as part of the Ozzy & Friends European Tour.
 The line-up featured special guests Slash, Zakk Wylde, and Geezer Butler.
 He then returned to his band Firewind, and they released their 7th studio album "Few Against Many".
 The world tour that followed took them all over Europe, UK, North America, Asia and Australia.
 In the midst of the tour, Firewind's longtime singer, Apollo Papathanasio, quit the band.
 Firewind vowed to continue with a replacement singer.
 At the end of the world tour in December 2013, Firewind decided to go on an indefinite hiatus and Gus G launched his solo career with the release of his debut album, "I Am The Fire".
-The album was released in March 2014 and features many guest musicians including Jacob Bunton Mats Levén, Jeff Scott Soto, Michael Starr of Steel Panther, Alexia Rodriguez of Eyes Set To Kill, Devour the Day and many more.
+The album was released in March 2014 and features many guest musicians including Jacob Bunton, Mats Levén, Jeff Scott Soto, Michael Starr of Steel Panther, Alexia Rodriguez of Eyes Set To Kill, Devour the Day and many more.

-He toured in Europe extensively throughout 2014 together with Marty Friedman and in his native Greece with legendary guitarist Uli Jon Roth.

-In February 2015, Gus stated that he had written all the songs for a solo album with an intended summer release.
+In February 2015, Gus said that he had written songs for a solo album with an intended summer release.
 He also noted that another Firewind album was not planned due to the lack of a suitable singer.
 On 24 July his second solo album, Brand New Revolution was released in Europe through Century Media.
-Once again, the album features collaborations with guests like Jacob Bunton Mats Leven, Elize Ryd of Amaranthe and Jeff Scott Soto.

-The tour that followed took Gus all over Europe as special guest of Kamelot, but he also headlined his own tours in North America and visited Japan and South Korea for the first time as solo artist.
+On June 22, 2016, Gus G announced a partnership with Jackson Guitars.
+This resulted in the release of 2 new signature models that were unveiled at the NAMM Show 2017.

+In April 2017, Gus exited Ozzy Osbourne's band after he was announced a farewell tour and reunion with former guitarist, Zakk Wylde.
+Gus is the 2nd longest serving guitarist in Ozzy's career after Zakk.

+On September 15, 2017 Gus was honoured with the "God of Riffs" award at the German Metal Hammer Awards in Berlin.

+On April 20, 2018 Gus G released his 3rd solo album "Fearless" through AFM Records.
+Following a power trio format the album features Dennis Ward on bass and vocals and Will Hunt (Evanescence) on drums.

+During the pandemic years, Gus recorded and released his 4th solo album and first all instrumental one, "Quantum Leap".
+It was ranked at number 2 guitar album of the year by the readers of Guitar World Magazine.

+On February 19, 2025 Gus performed with a classical orchestra for the first time at Megaron Athens Concert Hall.
+Together with the Camerata Friends of Music Orchestra, they performed Jon Lord's Sarabande album in its entirety.